LakshmiRadhakrishnan09/AWS-Security-Specialist/ELB.md

 * DDos protection

 * internet-facing : Only ALB in public subnet.
 EC2 instances in private subnet.
+      * If EC2 is in private subnet
+      * Create a public subnet in same AZ
+      * Configure ELB with public subnet
+      * Configure SG of instances and LB.
 * internal: LB in private.

 ### Security